 The following requirements apply:

-– Proposals for talks, BoFs and panels must be submitted for full consideration no later than 19 August 2013, using the meeting submission system.
+- Proposals for talks, BoFs and tutorials must be submitted using the

 - Presenters should indicate how much time they will require (30 minutes for talks is a common maximum duration).